 It is time to say goodbye to 2021 and welcome 2022 with renewed vigor and hope.

-It was a year to remember or to forget!
-Difficult to decide where it belongs.
-We may keep it in mind for many more years than needed due to the disasters it brought.
-But the question is, should we remember something that caused us trauma and keep revisiting those dreaded days to feel the fear we have faced?
-Or look for the good things that happened here and there, tag them to 2021 and treasure them?
+Was it a year to remember—or to forget?
+It’s hard to decide.
+We may carry its memory for years because of the disasters it brought.
+But should we keep revisiting those dreaded days and relive the fear we faced?
+Or should we focus on the good moments, tag them to 2021, and treasure them?

-Isn’t it good to start the new year with a clean state?
-When starting a new class in the classroom (olden days!), the first thing to consider is to wipe the board clean as it’s a new subject/chapter.
-What about the whole new year at the door?
-Should we drag ourselves with old baggage that makes us tired or take the lighter life lessons and skills that would equip us to face life and move forward?
+Isn’t it better to start the new year with a clean slate?
+When starting a new class (in the old days!), the first thing we did was wipe the board clean for a fresh chapter.
+What about a whole new year at the door?
+Should we drag old baggage that weighs us down, or carry only the life lessons and skills that will help us move forward?

 Everything happens for a reason.
 It may not make sense now, but at the right time, it will.

-Forgive yourself for all the things you planned and could not do or the ones you did and wanted to avoid.
-Embrace yourself, give yourself some love and care.
-Pamper yourself and convince yourself to set things better for the coming year.
-Worrying about the past will not take us anywhere.
-We need to look toward the future with hopes and do whatever best we can do now.
+Forgive yourself for the plans you couldn’t fulfill or the actions you regret.
+Embrace yourself with love and care.
+Pamper yourself and commit to setting things right in the coming year.
+Worrying about the past won’t take us anywhere.
+We need to look toward the future with hope and do our best now.

-So the best gift which you can give yourself for the new year is to be present at the moment, practice mindfulness, and take care of yourself.
+The best gift you can give yourself this new year is to be present in the moment, practice mindfulness, and take care of yourself.

 —Anitha KC